 Donations in lieu of flowers, can be made to the First State Animal Center and SPCA, in memory of Bernhard A. Greenfield; 32 Shelter Circle, Camden, DE 19934 or online at www.fsac-spca.org

-To send flowers to Bernhard's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bernhard A Greenfield, please visit our floral store.